A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 In this context, the vertical bars denote set cardinality and the intersection term counts correctly selected evidence units.

-Beyond selecting the correct evidence, we evaluate whether the generated content is supported by the provided sources using the Attributable to Identified Sources framework~\citep{rashkin-etal-2023-measuring}.
+Beyond selecting correct evidence, it is important to assess whether the generated content is supported by the provided sources using the Attributable to Identified Sources framework~\citep{rashkin-etal-2023-measuring}.
 This approach defines attribution through the According to A, y test.
 A passage or sentence is considered attributable if a reader can verify it from the source set A instead of relying on external knowledge~\citep{rashkin-etal-2023-measuring}.
-Following the sentence level formulation in Retrofit Attribution using Research and Revision (RARR)~\citep{gao-etal-2023-rarr}, we compute the average attributable rate across sentences:
+Following the sentence-level formulation in Retrofit Attribution using Research and Revision (RARR)~\citep{gao-etal-2023-rarr}, the average attributable rate across sentences can be computed:

 where $y$ is the generated passage and $S(y)$ denotes the set of sentences in $y$.
 The term $A$ represents the set of provided evidence snippets and the function $\mathrm{AIS}(s,A)$ indicates whether sentence $s$ is fully supported by one or more snippets in $A$ under the AIS guideline~\citep{gao-etal-2023-rarr}.